How your operation gets better, on purpose. Across both populations.

 The friction inbox

-A named place for the team to log patterns.
-Tagged, dated, ownable.
-The signal layer the org never built.
+A named place to log patterns from humans and the AI alike.
+Tagged by source, dated, ownable.
+The signal layer the org never built, covering both populations.

 - Open to the whole team

-- Linked to QA findings & KB drift
+- Linked to QA findings, AI recontact patterns, KB drift

 The triage ritual

 A weekly 30-minute session where the inbox gets owned.
-Each friction is named, fated, and assigned.
-Nothing stays orphaned.
+Each friction named, fated, drafted, assigned.
+Drafts the intervention by source: coaching note for the team, prompt update for the AI, process change for the handoff.

 - Decision log per session